Business and Social Science Institute

 Describe one or more of your biggest achievements as a Brookdale faculty member:

-I was able to organize a conference on instructor race and its impact on classroom dynamics; I worked with students to on the development on the UndocuAlly Club; I have contributed to a “teaching circles” conversation on pedagogy; and I have participated and presented as part of campus panel discussions on immigration issues.
+I organized a conference on instructors’ race and its impact on classroom dynamics; I worked with students to develop the UndocuAlly Club; I have contributed to a “teaching circles” conversation on pedagogy; and I have participated in campus discussions regarding issues pertaining to immigration.

 Do you work outside of the college?